sabyrzhan/learning-progress/distributed_systems.md

 Resiliency is the ability of the system to withstand certain kind of failures - that is being responsive under failure.
 Resilience is an attribute, reliability is an outcome.

 ## Distributed System Design Patterns
+### Timeout
+Very simple to impleent pattern - used to set timeout to blocking requests.
+After specified timeout the request is terminated and related exception is thrown.

 ### Bulkheads
 Used to partition services or service resources into pools to mitigate the impact of the failure in one pool to other pools.
 The term is coming from ship hull, where it has partitioned sections called "bulkheads", so if one of the bulkheads is filled with water, it will not get cascaded to other parts and bring down the whole ship.